TAIFA-FIALA/taifa-fiala/docs/PROJECT_STATUS.md

 ## 🎉 **MAJOR MILESTONE ACHIEVED!**

-TAIFA-FIALA has evolved from concept to a comprehensive, production-ready bilingual platform for tracking AI funding opportunities across Africa.
+TAIFA-FIALA has evolved from concept to a comprehensive, production-ready bilingual platform for tracking AI intelligence feed across Africa.
 The project has successfully expanded from basic functionality to enterprise-grade capabilities.

 ---